Alameda, California: Alameda Free Library

-There are three library locations: the Main Library in downtown Alameda, the Bay Farm Island Library and the West End Library.
+Alameda operates Alameda Free Library, which consists of three branches: the Main Library in downtown Alameda, the Bay Farm Island Library, and the West End Library.
 Beyond books, services at the library include events and author talks, computer labs, home delivery of books, as well as e-book, streaming digital media, and audio book catalogs.
-Historical resources of Alameda's past include local newspaper and magazine archives, high school yearbooks, books by local authors and maps.
+Historical resources of Alameda's past include local newspaper and magazine archives, high school yearbooks, books by local authors, and maps.

-In 2000 voters authorized a bond measure to construct a new main library to replace the city's Carnegie Library, damaged during the 1989 Loma Prieta earthquake.
+In 2000 voters authorized a bond measure to construct a new main library to replace the city's Carnegie library, damaged during the 1989 Loma Prieta earthquake.
 The city also received state funds for the new main library and opened the doors to the new facility in November 2006.